 Hudak: Time for Straight Talk on Jobs and Our Economy

-NIAGARA FALLS – Better days are ahead for Ontario, but only if we get our fiscal house in order and our economic fundamentals back in line, PC Leader Tim Hudak said today.
+WATERDOWN – Better days are ahead for Ontario, but only if we get our fiscal house in order and our economic fundamentals back in line, Ontario PC Leader Tim Hudak said today.

-The Number One thing we can do to create jobs is to get our fiscal house in order, Hudak continued: “That will tell businesses and manufacturers that Ontario can afford the things they need to invest, expand and create jobs, like lower taxes and good infrastructure.”
+The number one thing we can do for job creation is get our fiscal house in order, Hudak continued: “That will tell businesses, manufacturers and global investors that Ontario can afford the things they need to invest, expand and achieve success, like lower taxes and better infrastructure.

-“That’s my plan.
-And today in Niagara Falls, and across Ontario, I want to hear what the people who actually pay the bills and create the jobs think about it.”
+“This is my plan for jobs, growth and a more prosperous future.
+And today in Waterdown, and across Ontario, I want to hear what the people who actually pay the bills and create the jobs think about these ideas,” Hudak concluded.